JQA JAPAN QUALITY ASSURANCE ORGANIZATION

 Commitment to Impartiality and Actions of JQA

-— Conformity to International Standards for Operations of Management System Certification Bodies —
+Conformity to International Standards for Operations of Management System Certification Bodies

-It is the most important for JQA to be trusted by our clients' customers or by market and society that our assessment and certification/registration is impartial and neutral.
+It is most important for JQA to be trusted by our clients' customers or by market and society that our assessment and certification/registration is impartial and neutral.
 This is achieved by ensuring impartiality through constant monitoring of conflict of interests, structure to address those conflicts and organizing a committee for impartiality consisted by external members.
 These enable auditors to perform appropriately without conflict of interests.

 [Competence] Maintain auditor education and training system